APWA Multan

 Summer Internship program

-APWA Multan organized a Summer Internship Program for O & A level students in partnership with MASH, Spring Hospital, PC Romanza, and ABL.
-The program covered topics like nutrition, psychology, life skills, and included visits to hospitals, banks, and community institutions.
+APWA Multan held a Summer Internship for O/A level students with MASH, Spring Hospital, PC Romanza, and ABL, covering topics like health, safety, banking, and life skills, along with visits to partner institutions for hands-on learning.

 Empowered Futures MCB Training at APWA